BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 Back outside, use the stabilizer on the whirlpool to fight **Qwilfish (Hisuian)**!
 Pick up a *Soft Sand* and *Black Prism* beyond, plus a hidden *Rare Candy*!
 There's also a **Veluza (Aevian)** here!

 Take the time to return to the entrance to Route 6 from Jynnobi Pass.
 Exit and reenter until you see a particle effect dropping from the sky - if you do, this is "Starfall Weather"!
-With Starfall Weather in the sky, land on Clobbo Peak Island to the northwest.
+With Starfall Weather in the sky, take the first north to find **Swalot**!
+Continue north, then land on Clobbo Peak Island to the northwest.
 Pick up the *Exp.
 Candy L* and catch **Chansey**!

 Up from here, on the island with the Xen member, you'll find a hidden *Exp.
 Candy L* and Poliwag #6 for the *Poliwag Quest*!